kombucha-js/react-rerenderers/README.md

   but it is not mandatory; though it must be unique enough to identify the field.

-The principle behind the rule is simple:
+The principle behind the rules is simple:

 - `useRerenderer()` marks the component where the hook is called as the specified ID; this process effectively makes a list of components with that